LainezE/Dream-Journal/README.md

 Dream Journal
-A Vue.js / Express.js web application for keeping track of your dreams
+A Vue.js / Express.js web application with a Model-View-Controller (MVC) design pattern designed to keep track of your dreams

 Frameworks/Modules that I learned/improved at: